-Program includes: English 11 (HP) or English 12 (HP) US History (P) or Government and Economics (P) Global Economics and Finance (P, U) (ROP) CART Technology Applications
+Composition Through Careers (HP) or Expository English 12 (HP) US History (P) or Government and Economics (P) Global Economics and Finance (P, U) (ROP) CART Technology Applications

 Learn to manage and invest money.
 Learn to be your own boss in a business you create.
 Students study human behaviors of producing, distributing, and consuming materials, goods, and services in a world of limited resources.
 They learn how the financial services industry works as they strengthen the analytical, technical and communication skills needed to succeed in any economy.